AlexIbasitas/AnimeMatch/README.md

 ## TV Show Recommendation Application

-This code provides a recommendation system based on collaborative filtering using the user-item matrix.
+This code provides a recommendation system based on content-based filtering using the user-item matrix.
 It predicts ratings for anime shows and generates personalized recommendations for users.

 Prerequisites
 Python 3.x